replicatedhq/help-center/content/docs/ship/assets/web.md

 ---
 {{< linked_headline "Web Asset Type" >}}

 Web asset types are useful to deliver any web content from a private or public URL.
 They are ideal for pulling data from private data stores to be used in a Ship application.
+The [YAML reference documentation](https://help.staging.replicated.com/api/ship-assets/web/) is published that defines all available keys.

-{{< linked_headline "Delivering HTML Content" >}}
+{{< linked_headline "Delivering Web Content" >}}

 The following example will pull content from a public Amazon S3 Bucket and place the contents of the bucket at `./my-bucket-contents` on the installer's workstation: